 CSREA, Lippitt House, 96 Waterman Street

-If you would like to join, please RSVP to [email protected].
-Lunch will be provided.
+RSVP to [email protected].
+Snacks and caffeine will be provided.

 "What I Am Thinking About Now" is an on-going informal workshop/seminar series to which faculty and graduate students are invited to present and discuss recently published work and work in progress.
 All are invited to attend and participate.